-The figure below illustrates the distribution of funding among the various thematic priority areas during the 2004-2008 period.
+The figure below illustrates the distribution on funding (MNOK) among the various thematic priority areas during the period from 2004.

 4.2.
 Strategic priorities

 The largest overall challenge facing the petroleum industry is the steady decline in oil production on the Norwegian continental shelf.
 The main issues to contend with thus revolve around increasing the recovery rate in existing fields and developing and implementing new technologies that make marginal fields profitable.
 Development of cost-effective technology within all the thematic priority areas of the programme is time-critical.